ZacSadan/my-holiday-emoji/README.md

 import MyHolidayEmoji from "https://cdn.github.com/npm/my-holiday-emoji.re.js";
 import HOLIDAYS_TO_EMOJIES_LIST from "https://cdn.github.com/npm/my-holiday-emoji.js";

-mhe = new MyHolidayEmoji({"","public","bank","optional","school","observance"}); // can choose only desired values , no parameter = all
+// can choose only desired values , no parameter = all mhe = new MyHolidayEmoji({"","public","bank","optional","school","observance"});

-mhe.setDaysAhead(3); // search holidays in the next few days. default value = 0 (only today) mhe.setHolidayDaysAhread(/\bchristmas\b/i,14);   // set diffrent days ahead for matching for spcific pre-defined holiday mhe.setHolidayDaysAhread(/\bnew year'?s\b/i,14); // set diffrent days ahead for matching for spcific pre-defined holiday
+// search holidays in the next few days. default value = 0 (only today) mhe.setDaysAhead(3);

+// set diffrent days ahead for matching for spcific pre-defined holiday mhe.setHolidayDaysAhread(/\bchristmas\b/i,14);
+mhe.setHolidayDaysAhread(/\bnew year'?s\b/i,14);

 // draw all matched emojis for next few days.
 // on hover of the specific emoji - you will be able to see the name of the holiday